As a Commonwealth agency, DFAT has an obligation to

 - ensuring that all DFAT staff are regularly reminded of their recordkeeping responsibilities

-- in consultation with CIO, authorising each approved recordkeeping support system
+- in consultation with CIO, authorising each business system managing records

 - ensuring DFAT adheres to appropriate record retention and disposal requirements

-- ensuring that TRIM EDRMS is available, reliable and accessible to staff when required
+- ensuring that the EDRMS is available, reliable and accessible to staff when required

 - developing and implementing strategies to support this policy